diefenbach/django-lfs/docs/user/getting_started.rst

 3. Enter "Min", the minimal delivery time.
 4. Enter "Max", the maximal delivery time.
 5. Enter the "Unit" of this delivery time.
 6. Enter the "Description".
-This is just for internal puposes.
+This is just for internal purposes.
 7. Click on "Add delivery time"
 8. You can add more delivery times by clicking on "Add delivery time" and executing steps 3. - 7.